skysky2333/KmerDecon/README.md

 # KmerDecon

 KmerDecon is a fast, memory-efficient tool for decontaminating sequencing reads using Bloom filters.
-It allows for on-the-fly filtering of contaminants in sequencing data.
+It generate detailed reports of contaminants in sequencing data.
 ## Authors
+- Yujia Feng
+- Xiaoyi Chen
-Yujia Feng, Xiaoyi Chen, Yuxiang Li
+- Yuxiang Li

 ## Features

+- **Automatic Parameter Optimization**: Automatically determines the optimal k-mer length and adjusts parameters based on desired memory and false positive rate using tools like HyperLogLog.
-- **Speed**: Utilizes Bloom filters for constant-time membership queries.
+- **Speed**: Utilizes efficient hashing with MurmurHash3 for fast k-mer processing.
-- **Memory Efficiency**: Compact representation reduces RAM usage.
+- **Memory Efficiency**: Employs Bloom filters with dynamic sizing to balance memory usage and accuracy, capable of handling billions of k-mers with minimal RAM.
+- **Scalability**: Suitable for large datasets, such as whole-genome sequencing reads and large contamination sources like the human genome.
-- **Real-Time Processing**: Decontamination during data streaming or generation.
+- **Real-Time Processing**: Allows for decontamination during data streaming or generation, providing immediate feedback and contaminant removal.
+(TODO)

 ## Installation